A sustainable fuel start-up and a hub for the trans community win the 2017 Acara Challenge

 Deforestation in Uganda was the springboard for Takadi, winner of the international division.
 Demand for cooking fuel (firewood and charcoal), the interdisciplinary team of undergraduate and graduate students explained, is what drives deforestation.
 Clean-burning, sustainable alternatives exist — but aren’t easily accessible.
 Meanwhile, in the capital city of Kampala, the majority of residents don’t have access to or can’t afford trash collection services, leading to health problems and infrastructure degradation.

-The team — Maggie Kristian (CSE), Claire Irwin (Carlson School), and Ben Ihde and Peder Garnass-Halvorson (Humphrey School) — conceived of their winning solution in one of the University’s new Grand Challenge courses.
+The team — Maggie Kristian (CFANS), Claire Irwin (Carlson School), and Ben Ihde and Peder Garnass-Halvorson (Humphrey School) — conceived of their winning solution in one of the University’s new Grand Challenge courses.
 They’re going to deliver clean-burning briquettes, made of organic waste, and pick up the trash, too.
 And they plan do it for 25 percent less than what the average Ugandan household already spends every week on cooking charcoal.